-Have you ever wanted to minimize or avoid alltogether the number of duplicate credit card payments in your QuickBooks Online account?
+Have you ever wanted to minimize or avoid the number of duplicate credit card payments in your QuickBooks Online account altogether?

 In this blog post, I want to talk about something that comes up frequently.
 In QuickBooks Online, I often see a payment from the Checking Account to the credit card that gets applied twice.
 I will show you what it looks like, how it happens, how to undo this mistake, and how to prevent it from happening again.

 Let’s look at our checking account.
-There are two payments that interest us and I’ve marked them with red outlines below.
-The first payment is for $827 and the second is for $1019.
-These payments are reflected in both the checking account and credit card account.
+Two payments interest us, and I’ve marked them with red outlines below.
+The first payment is for $827, and the second is for $1019.
+These payments reflect in both the checking account and credit card account.

-One of the benefits of QuickBooks Online is that when transactions or payments are loaded into it, the program will try to suggest the source.
-These payments were categorized as “Uncategorized Asset.”
-In my business, the category “Uncategorized Asset” doesn’t exist in real life so there should never be anything in it.
+One of the benefits of QuickBooks Online is that when transactions or payments load into it, the program will try to suggest the source.
+These payments categorize as “Uncategorized Asset.”
+In my business, the category “Uncategorized Asset” doesn’t exist in real life, so there should never be anything in it.
 Due to that fact, we know there is some error here.
-But I digress and that is a topic for another blog post.
+But I digress, and that is a topic for another blog post.